Alpina B3 (F30): B3 S

 Introduced at the 2017 Geneva Motor Show, the B3 S is the high performance variant of the B3.
-The 3.0-litre twin-turbocharged inline-6 engine found in the B3 is further modified to generate 441 PS and 487 lbft of torque.
+The 3.0-litre single-turbocharged inline-6 engine found in the B3 is further modified to generate 441 PS and 487 lbft of torque.

 The transmission remains the same as in the standard B3 along with interior and exterior options.

-Performance figures include a 0-97 kph acceleration time of 4.0 seconds (4.1 seconds for the wagon), although Auto Motor and Sport measured 3.8 seconds or the B3 S Touring Allrad, and a top speed of 306 kph.
+Performance figures include a 0-97 kph acceleration time of 4.0 seconds (4.1 seconds for the wagon), although Auto Motor und Sport measured 3.8 seconds or the B3 S Touring Allrad, and a top speed of 306 kph.
 Unlike the B3, the B3 S is based on the updated 340i, but still uses the N55 engine.